epic-kitchens/C2-Action-Detection/README.md

 In the following, we provide instructions to train/test each of these modules.

 ### Action proposals generator
-We used the PyTorch implementation provided in https://github.com/JJBOY/BMN-Boundary-Matching-Network.
+We used the PyTorch implementation available at https://github.com/JJBOY/BMN-Boundary-Matching-Network.
 We modified the original implementation to allow training and testing on EPIC-KITCHENS-100.
 We provide our modified version in the `BMN` directory.
 Before continuing, change directory with:

 ```
 cd BMNProposalGenerator